 Development Program

-The usual objective of a development plan is to support the organization’s operational goals.
-However, development programs can also increase an employee’s satisfaction level, which might indirectly benefit the employer through a higher rate of retention and enhanced professional effectiveness.
+The usual objective of an employee development plan is to support the organization’s operational goals.
+However, development programs can also increase employee engagement levels, which benefit the employer through a higher rate of employee retention and enhanced professional effectiveness.
+Employee growth initiatives also help with future plans because L&D programs equip workers with the new skills that they will require to move into more difficult roles as part of succession planning

-The entity that creates a development program will vary depending on the organization.
+The entity that creates a development program will vary depending on the organization, standard practices, and company culture.
 It could be the human resources department or the management of an operational department.
-In some cases, employees and their direct managers might request that a development plan be created.
-In all cases, the organization as a whole needs to support the development plan because it will affect the employee, their manager, and the employee’s productivity.
+In some cases, employees and their direct managers might request that a career development plan be created.
+In all cases, the organization as a whole must support the development plan because it will affect the employee, their manager, and the employee’s productivity.

 1. Define challenges and KPIs

-There are a wide range of development needs that are determined by existing soft skills and the nature of the work.
-New employees require a different type of training than veterans, and so they require different development plans.
+There is a wide range of development needs that are determined by existing hard and soft skills, as well as the nature of the work.
+New employees require a different type of training than veterans, so they naturally require different development plans.

 In most cases, the longer an employee works successfully at their position, the greater their skill set and the fewer training needs they have.
 It is therefore more challenging to identify the needs and goals of an experienced employee in order to optimize their performance.

-For example, a production manager might be great at making products, but their administrative skills are poor.
-To make them more effective, their specific weakness needs to be identified.
-Perhaps they are not familiar with the software, or cannot type, or don’t like “busy work”.
-To improve their output, they require a development program that includes a method of diagnosing their particular challenge.
+For example, a production manager might be great at making products, but their leadership skills are poor.
+To improve, their specific weakness needs to be identified.
+Perhaps they are not very communicative, or can’t organize their time so as to make room for managerial tasks.
+They would need a leadership development program that includes a method of diagnosing their particular challenge.

 As part of the development plan, it is important to set at least one KPI.
-This will provide a benchmark by which to judge the success of the development plan, which is the final phase of the process.
+This will provide a benchmark by which to judge success once a development program has ended.

-In contrast to development needs, there are development opportunities.
+Remember to note the difference between development needs and development opportunities.
 These are educational programs that are not necessary for the employee’s current position, but which could help them in various ways.
 An employee might take advantage of a development opportunity to be qualified for a managerial role, enhance their morale, or increase the quality of their cooperation within the organization.

 2. Get matched with an expert

 The implementation phase of a development program is similar to the identification phase – there are many variables to account for.
-These include the specificity of the plan, the type of skill it develops, and the logistics of learning, such as location, schedule, and expert.
+These include the specificity of the plan, the type of skill it develops, and the logistics of learning, such as location, schedule, and expert (trainer, mentor, or coach).
 All of these factors will affect the who, what, when, and where of the development program’s resource requirements.

 The most essential aspect of implementation is that it uses the right kind of expert.
-Taking the above example of the production manager, if they don’t know how to use the software, then they need the appropriate trainer.
+Taking the above example of the production manager, if they don’t know how to communicate properly, then they need the appropriate expert to upgrade their abilities.
 This sounds simple, but it requires a development plan that covers a whole process for locating the relevant expert, who must have a good track record of instruction in that exact subject.
-It is also necessary to coordinate with stakeholders and provide development in a way that accommodates the employee’s responsibilities.
-And that’s just for one employee.
+You will also need to coordinate with stakeholders and provide development in a way that accommodates the employee’s responsibilities and personal career growth objectives.
+And that’s just for one employee; the challenge grows considerably for larger organizations.

 3. Measure business impact

-Most organizations assess the effectiveness of development plans at various stages, both throughout the implementation phase, and sometime after the end of the course.
-There are a wide range of methods to analyze the business impact of the development plan, such as return on investment, increased professional effectiveness, and employee satisfaction.
-It is also vital to grade the quality of the course and expert..
+Most organizations assess the effectiveness of development plans at different stages, both throughout the implementation phase and sometime after the end of the course.
+There are many methods to analyze the business impact of the development plan, such as return on investment, increased professional effectiveness, and employee satisfaction.
+It is also vital to grade the quality of the course and the expert.

 Growthspace’s Development Program

-Growthspace provides a new type of development program that is designed to increase benefits for all stakeholders.
-Growthspace approaches the challenges of employee development plans with a method that exploits advances in technology to improve results at all stages of development plan design and fulfillment.
-For those looking for guidance in how to create a development program, it can be summarized in three basic steps: define specific goals, choose the right experts, and measure the results.
+Growthspace provides a precision skill development program that is designed to increase benefits for all stakeholders.
+Growthspace approaches the challenges of employee development plans with a method that applies advances in technology to improve results at all stages of development plan design and fulfillment.
+Let’s look at this process using the three basic steps mentioned above: defining specific goals, choosing the right experts, and measuring the results.

 Define challenges and KPIs